dfinity/motoko/design/IDL.md

 <typ-args>   ::= < <typ>,* >
 ```

-Polymorphism is only allowed in the type definitions. `<reftype>` and `<actor>` is always monomorphic.
+Polymorphism is only allowed in the type definitions. `<reftype>` and `<actor>` are always monomorphic.
 Type definitions are duplicated (monomorphized) to the basic forms according to the different instantiations of `<typ-args>`.
 For example, the following code

 ```
 type List<A> = record { head : A; tail : List<A> };